Santaionut/eureka-server/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.asanta.eureka-server' is invalid and this project uses 'com.asanta.eurekaserver' instead.
+* The original package name 'com.asanta.eureka-server' is invalid and this project uses 'com.asanta.zuul' instead.

 # Getting Started